rodzanto/amazon-sagemaker-object-detection-railways/README.md

-## Object Detection with Detectron2 on Amazon SageMaker
+## Object Detection for Railway Traffic Lights with Detectron2 on Amazon SageMaker

+**NOTE:** This is an adaptation of the example [Detectron2 on SKU-110K dataset](https://github.com/aws-samples/amazon-sagemaker-pytorch-detectron2), now applied to the use case of traffic lights detection in railways with the FRSign dataset.

 ### Overview